-PALO ALTO, CA, Dec.
-23, 2015 /PRNewswire/ - Space Systems Loral (SSL), a leading provider of commercial satellites, today announced that it has been selected to provide an advanced communications satellite to Telesat, one of the world's top satellite operators.
-The new satellite called Telstar 18 VANTAGE will operate from 138 degrees East and significantly expand Telesat's capacity over the Asia Pacific region through a combination of broad regional beams and high throughput spot-beams.
+PALO ALTO, CA, Nov.
+25, 2015 /PRNewswire/ - Space Systems Loral (SSL), a leading provider of commercial satellites, today announced that it has been selected to build a powerful, high throughput communications satellite for Telesat, one of the world's top satellite operators.
+The new spacecraft, called Telstar 19 VANTAGE, will have two high throughput payloads, one in Ku-band and the other in Ka-band, to serve growing markets in Latin America, the North Atlantic Ocean, the Caribbean and Northern Canada.

-Telstar 18 VANTAGE is based on the highly reliable SSL 1300 platform, which provides the flexibility for a broad range of applications and technology advances.
-Scheduled for launch in 2018, Telesat's newest satellite is designed to deliver service for 15 years or more.
+The satellite, which will be located at 63° West longitude, is based on the highly reliable SSL 1300 platform, which provides the flexibility to support a broad range of applications and technology advances.
+Nearly half the satellites in the Telesat fleet were built by SSL.

 About Telesat (www.telesat.com)

 Telesat is a leading global satellite operator, providing reliable and secure satellite-delivered communications solutions worldwide to broadcast, telecom, corporate and government customers.
 Headquartered in Ottawa, Canada, with offices and facilities around the world, the Company's state-of-the-art fleet consists of 15 satellites, including the newly launched Telstar 12 VANTAGE, plus the Canadian payload on ViaSat-1 with a new satellite under construction.
 Telesat also manages the operations of additional satellites for third parties.
 Privately held, Telesat's principal shareholders are Canada's Public Sector Pension Investment Board and Loral Space & Communications Inc. (NASDAQ: LORL).